 If you serve in an environment like an overnight shelter, a soup kitchen, or other places where people who have experienced stressful circumstances congregate, you know that it doesn’t take much for tensions to rise and situations to escalate.
 This training will better equip you to understand what is happening before and during escalations, to be prepared with intervention strategies, and to feel more equipped to step in and assist.
 Not only is this training interactive, but it is also steeped in evidence-based practices like Trauma-Informed Care and operates in an anti-oppression framework.

 MOTIVATIONAL INTERVIEWING TRAINING

 Motivational Interviewing (MI) is a person-centered, strength-based, solution-focused model of engagement that helps people connect with their own motivation to take positive steps forward in their lives.
 MI is an evidence-based practice that is transformative in its understanding of why people change and how we can best accompany them on the journey toward greater healing and wholeness.
 This training is highly interactive and also covers the core skills of active and reflective listening.

 As the temperature drops, learn how you can help prevent cold weather deaths and injuries.
-This training will better equip you to engage and support our friends on the streets during winter, to help with outreach canvassing efforts on the coldest nights[Link to winter outreach page], to recognize and respond to injuries and illnesses like hypothermia and frostbite, and to better navigate the winter shelter system.
+This training will better equip you to engage and support our friends on the streets during winter, to help with outreach canvassing efforts on the coldest nights, to recognize and respond to injuries and illnesses like hypothermia and frostbite, and to better navigate the winter shelter system.